gsilva2016/langchain-integrations/langchain-openvino-multimodal/README.md

 # langchain-openvino-multimodal

-This package contains the LangChain integration with OpenVINOClip, and OpenVINOBgeEmbeddings
+This package contains the LangChain integration with OpenVINOBlip, OpenVINOClip, and OpenVINOBgeEmbeddings

 ## Installation